 Master’s Degree, Graduate Certificate, and Special Students*

-- Except as provided herein, applicants must be in the last semester of undergraduate study at or hold a bachelor’s or graduate degree from a US regionally accredited college or university.
+• Except as provided herein, applicants must have no more than 30 credits remaining in their undergraduate degree or hold a bachelor’s or graduate degree from a US regionally accredited college or university.
 While there is no automatic prohibition of the admission of students from US nationally accredited colleges or universities, EP retains the right to assess an applicant’s courses and/or degrees earned from one of those institutions to determine their academic readiness for the Program.
-Applicants who hold degrees from international institutions are encouraged to apply and must meet requirements found on EP’s International Applicants webpage.

-- Admitted students typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies (when reviewing an application, the candidate’s academic and professional background will be considered).
+• Admitted students typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies (when reviewing an application, the candidate’s academic and professional background will be considered).

-- Applicants must submit official transcripts from all post-secondary institutions attended.
+• Applicants must submit official transcripts from all post-secondary institutions attended.

-- No GRE is required.
+• No GRE is required.
 Should you choose to submit scores, use code 4655.

 *Special students are non-degree seeking applicants who take individual courses at Johns Hopkins Engineering for Professionals without enrolling in a program.
 Courses taken as a special student do not necessarily count toward fulfillment of degree requirements if the student is later accepted as a degree candidate.
 Cases are evaluated on an individual basis.